-Simple Strawberry Jam, European style ~ this easy small batch strawberry jam is made the traditional way they’ve been making jam in Europe for centuries.
+Simple Strawberry Jam, European style ~ this easy small batch strawberry jam is made the traditional way they’ve been making jam in France for centuries.

 This recipe and method comes to me from my friend Elisa.
 Elisa is from the Brie region of France and her family home dates from something crazy like the 1500s.
 Her summer job, while she was growing up, was making jams and jellies from the fruit in the family orchards.
 I know.
 How cool is that.
 She still goes back every summer season to help out with the huge task.
 Being a sly food blogger I immediately pumped her for all the information I could get on her authentic French method for making jam.